STORY/STEREO literature/music series 2009-2011, 2016

 In 2016, Beauty Pill made "Cherry Blossom Symphonette" available to purchase and download.

-Immersive Ideal is an extensive, multi-year commissioned project wherein the band explores shifting dynamics of interaction between musicians and audience.
+Immersive Ideal soon grew into an extensive, multi-year conceptual art project wherein the band continued to explore shifting dynamics of interaction between musicians and audience.
+This was the inaugural work.

 Immersive No. 2 was a multi-media installation, featuring a surround-sound presentation of the completed recordings from the Immersive No. 1 sessions, along with a monome-based interactive multi-screen display of photographs taken of the recording process.